rvarago/rvarago.github.io/_posts/2023-03-29-haskell-little-things-one-of-n.md

 Sometimes we want to break down a high-level function `f` into smaller low-level functions `g, h, ...`, but perhaps these low-level functions aren't interesting enough to deserve standing out in the module.

-Maybe because they're tightly specific to the outer-function only, or too short, or ambiguous with other low-level functions that would emerge from other outer-functions within the module, etc.
+Maybe because they're tightly specific to `f` only, or too short, or ambiguous with other low-level functions that would emerge from other outer-functions within the module, etc.

-Thus, we want these functions to retain their visibility **within the scope of `f`**.
-From now on ,we refer to such functions as "local functions".
+Thus, we want to let these low-level functions available only to `f`.
+So, we will make their scopes as small as possible, and that is **within the scope of `f` itself**.

+> From now on, we refer to such low-level functions as "local functions" (inner, contained, child), as in "local with regard to another (outer, containing, parent) function".

 With local functions, we: